pierre-rouleau/pel/README.rst

       terminal mode,
     - adding extra commands that complement Emacs and external packages.

-- PEL integrates these packages and adds a large number of key bindings **that mostly do not interfere with the standard Emacs key bindings** (except for a very small few documented ones).
+- PEL integrates these packages and adds a large number of key bindings.
+  The PEL key-bindings **do not interfere with the Emacs standard key bindings** (except for a small number of documented ones).

 ➣ Extends Emacs Documentation
 -----------------------------